Milad-Akarie/auto_route_library/auto_route/README.md

 ## Wrapping Routes

-In some cases we want to wrap our screen with a parent widget usually to provide some values through context, e.g wrapping your route with a custom `Theme` or a `Provider`, to do that simply implement `AutoRouteWrapper`, and let wrappedRoute(context) method return (this) as the child of your wrapper widget.
+In some cases we want to wrap our screen with a parent widget usually to provide some values through context, e.g wrapping your route with a custom `Theme` or a `Provider`, to do that simply implement `AutoRouteWrapper`, and have wrappedRoute(context) method return (this) as the child of your wrapper widget.

 ```dart
 class ProductsScreen extends StatelessWidget implements AutoRouteWrapper {